jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 >
 > **My ancestors, like the ancestors of most Blacks in this country, got off a boat many centuries ago, thus making the nationality of their descendants just plain American and their race Black.
 I feel the same way about White Americans who have been here for generations and see no reason to call them Euro-Americans.**"

-As long as we stress the idea of a separate identity for people who have the same national origin, we create a new problem: we see ourselves as separate segmented subgroups rather than as a collective whole.
+As long as we stress the idea of a separate identity for people with the same national origin, we create a new problem: we see ourselves as separate segmented subgroups rather than as a collective whole.

 In Accidental Courtesy, Daryl says *"At one time, we \[Black people\] had no history.
 No Black history in this country.
 All we had was American history, which may as well had been called White history."* Daryl has elaborated on this point further in his interview on the Joe Rogan podcast: